5 Challenges Facing Boarding Schools

 2. Rising costs of operation.

 Boarding schools are businesses.
 True, they are set up as charities.
-But, let's not kid ourselves, boarding schools have to be run and managed like the substantial businesses which they are.
-That's why you need a skilled business manager executing the board's business short-term and long-term business plans.
-Populate your board with experienced men and women who understand how to oversee the current year's activities as well as planning for the future of your school.
-Anticipating rising costs of operation and developing strategies for dealing with them is an important part of your board's functionality.
-Organizing and running a successful capital campaign is another one of its duties.
+But let's not kid ourselves; boarding schools have to be run and managed like the substantial businesses that they are.
+That's why you need a skilled business manager to execute the board's short-term and long-term business plans.

 Here is a brief overview of Proctor Academy.

-Experienced business people who meet regularly to review progress and plan for the future have an advantage which they bring to the table, namely, that they are not involved in the daily minutia.
+Experienced business people who meet regularly to review progress and plan for the future have an advantage that they bring to the table, namely, that they are not involved in the daily minutia.
 They see the bigger picture from 10,000 feet.
 Heed your board's advice.
 And, yes, have a strategic plan in place.
 It will help keep everybody focused on where the school is going.

 3. Development, endowments, and financial aid.